 This module will introduce you to some of the evidence which currently underpins rehabilitation and the management of long term conditions.
 Rather than discussing a variety of diagnoses, you will focus on a neurological condition which affects young adults and use this from which the group can discuss common clinical problems and the contribution of different rehabilitation services.
 Initially, lectures will provide you with an overview of the condition and the underlying pathology.
 This will enable a review of knowledge of neuroanatomy and physiology and allow you to consider the action of different prescription drugs.
 Through a combination of lectures, small group discussions and workshops, you will gain an overview of the challenges which patients, relatives and members of the multi-disciplinary team experience when treating or living with a long term condition which has a marked impact on mobility and other activities.
 You will obtain an understanding of the secondary consequences and risks of a long term condition and the variables which can impede or facilitate rehabilitation.

 The aim of the module is to provide students with the theory and practical skills needed in a diagnostic laboratory environment.
 You will be introduced to a wide variety of microscopical techniques and the range of preparation options available.
 You will learn to choose options and techniques relevant to diagnostic/research questions and critically, to interpret and report on their findings.
 You will also cover the principles of general pathology.
-There will be 26 hours contact time for this module consisting of lectures, tutorials, workshops and practical classes complemented by laboratory visits.
+This module consists of lectures, tutorials, workshops and practical classes complemented by laboratory visits.